mlaban/if-joystick/README.md

 pip install evdev
 ```

 To make the python run as a service, you'll need to create a service file.
-Create a file called ifjoystick.service in /etc/systemd/system/ with the following contents:
+Create a file called if-joystick.service in /etc/systemd/system/ with the following contents:
 ```
 [Unit]
 Description=if-joystick